BS Mechanical Engineering & Mechanics '14, Honors

 Originally from Cherry Hill, NJ, Matthew completed his undergraduate degree at Drexel and has been active as an Orientation Leader, Resident Assistant, Founder of the Amateur Radio Club, and Brother of Sigma Phi Epsilon.
 Matthew studied abroad in Denmark during his junior year, and was also involved in the early development of Drexel’s first satellite, DragonSat-1, launched in November of 2013 under the mentorship of Dr. Jin Kang.

-Watch Matt's interview with the Drexel Fellowships Office, in which he shares insights about his Fulbright application experience and some tips for future applicants.
+Watch Matt's interview with the Fellowships Office, update about his Fulbright experience in Korea on our Student Voices page.